Right Of Way

 Iowa administrative rules, chapter 761-115 (306A)

-The current Utility Accommodation and Adjustment Policy of the Department is dated 2003 and is a copy of the rule as noted above.
+The current Utility Accommodation and Adjustment Policy of the Department is dated 2012 and is a copy of the rule as noted above.
 In addition, the policy booklet contains several graphic exhibits to explain various sections of the rule.

 Printed copies of the Policy booklet are available by contacting one of the Department's District Offices or by requesting a copy from the Utility Policy Administrator at the following address:

-Deanne Popp, utility program administrator
+Deanne Popp, utility program director

 Transportation Development Division